Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear view of where you want to be in the next year or two years?
-Failing to set achievable goals can hinder progress.
-Create clear short-term and long-term goals, focusing on those that have the highest impact on your career advancement.
-In order to increase job satisfaction, ensure that these goals align with your personal preferences.
+Have you got a crystal clear picture of where you’d like to be in the next one year or two?
+If you don’t set realistic goals, it can hinder progress.
+Set clear, short and long-term goals, focusing on those that have the highest impact on your career advancement.
+To boost job satisfaction be sure your goals align with your personal preferences.

 - Participate in employee resource groups